jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 }
 ```

-Again the compiler-generated copy constructor and assignment operator will give rise to multiple composite objects that share the same components, _but_ the shared components
+Again, the compiler-generated copy constructor and assignment operator will give rise to multiple composite objects that share the same components, _but_ the shared components
 are immutable.

 If our hierarchy of composites is const-correct, immutability will hide the fact that data is shared.

-We can't call non-const qualified member function on our component accessed though `ptr_`.
+We cannot call non-const qualified member function on our component accessed though `ptr_`.

 ---